 Intended as a theoretically-intuitive, application-rich first exposure to differential and integral calculus, especially suited for students pursuing careers in engineering or pure science.
 Includes velocity and acceleration, rates of change, maxima and minima, implicit functions, areas and volumes.
 Prerequisite: MAT 1105, or on the basis of satisfactory performance on a Placement Test.
-Strongly Recommended Co-requisite: MAT 1141.
 Successor: MAT 1152, MAT 2210.